Starbucks’ Pumpkin Spice Latte returns Aug. 30

 It may not be fall yet, but this autumnal classic is making its big return before Labor Day.

-Starbucks announced its Pumpkin Spice Latte (PSL) is headed back to stores on Aug.
+Starbucks announced its Pumpkin Spice Latte is headed back to stores on Aug.
 30.

 For 19 years, the seasonal staple has been on the menu for a selected time.
 In recent years, it’s become a cult-classic.